autofac/Documentation/docs/advanced/metadata.rst

     // Register the keyed service to consume builder.RegisterType<MyArtwork>().Keyed<IArtwork>("Painting");

-    // Specify WithAttributeFilter for the consumer
+    // Specify WithAttributeFiltering for the consumer
-    builder.RegisterType<ArtDisplay>().As<IDisplay>().WithAttributeFilter();
+    builder.RegisterType<ArtDisplay>().As<IDisplay>().WithAttributeFiltering();

     // ...
     var container = builder.Build();

-WithMetadataAttribute
+MetadataFilterAttribute
-"""""""""""""""""""""
+"""""""""""""""""""""""

-The ``WithMetadataAttribute`` allows you to filter for components based on specific metadata values.
+The ``MetadataFilterAttribute`` allows you to filter for components based on specific metadata values.

 This example shows a class that requires a component with a particular metadata value: